diamantiSolutions/solutions/lbaas/haproxy/specs/stable/readme.md

 ## Prerequisites

-* Diamanti plateform with Kubernetes 1.2 and later (TLS support for Ingress has been added in 1.2)
+* Diamanti platform with Kubernetes 1.2 and later (TLS support for Ingress has been added in 1.2)

 ## Running the Example